The Good Place - Season 1

 Race: 5/5

 Mic drop on the racial diversity of The Good Place.
 The cast is gorgeously multi-hued, as it should be for an afterlife populated by international souls.
-Major characters of color are abound, including the Pakistani-English Tahani, Filipino-American Jason, and Nigerian Chidi who was raised in Senegal, each of whom are multi-faceted and full of depth and backstories.
-The writers of The Good Place prove that you can create ridiculous, exaggerated characters without ever having to reach for flat characterizations or stereotype.
+Major characters of color are abound, including the Pakistani English Tahani, Filipino American Jason, and Nigerian Chidi who was raised in Senegal, each of whom are multi-faceted with rich backstories.
+The writers of The Good Place prove that you can create ridiculous, exaggerated characters without ever having to reach for flat characterizations or ethnic stereotypes.

 LGBTQ: 2.5/5

-Two reference points to how The Good Place tackles LGBTQ:
+Two reference points to how The Good Place tackles LGBTQ themes:

 • Eleanor often makes casual asides to how gorgeous Tahani is and how Eleanor may be genuinely into her.
-These remarks can feel lighthearted and fun, but given a long onscreen history of depicting women as flirting with each other specifically for the male gaze, I actually have to consider this a detraction from the LGBTQ category.
-Until we see real signs that Eleanor is genuinely bisexual, then this is another title in a long history that uses lesbian or bisexual experience as a source of titillation, ignoring the fact that real humans exist behind those experiences.
+These remarks can feel lighthearted and fun, but given a long onscreen history of depicting women as flirting with one another specifically for the male gaze, it actually feels like a detraction from LGBTQ representation.
+Until we see real signs that Eleanor is bisexual, then this is another title in a long history that uses lesbian or bisexual interactions as a one-dimensional source of titillation.

 Mediaversity Grade: B+ 4.31/5